gator-life/gator.life/README.md

 ## Architecture overview

 The project contains the following python packages:
-	* *common*: shared tools (serialization, testing helpers, logging...) between packages.
+* `common`: shared tools (serialization, testing helpers, logging...) between packages.
 Should be kept minimal.
 No internal dependency.
-	* *server*: **gator.life** website backend.
+* `server`: **gator.life** website backend.
 Uses `Flask` framework and is deployed on `Google Cloud Platform`.
 No internal dependency.
-	* *scraper*: scraping of the web to extract documents.
-Depends on *common* package only.
+* `scraper`: scraping of the web to extract documents.
+Depends on `common` package only.
-	* *topicmodeller*: classification of the extracted documents.
-Depends on *common* package only.
+* `topicmodeller`: classification of the extracted documents.
+Depends on `common` package only.
-	* *learner*: machine learning algorithms to learn users preferences and match classified documents and users.
-Depends on *common* package only.
+* `learner`: machine learning algorithms to learn users preferences and match classified documents and users.
+Depends on `common` package only.
-	* *orchestrator*: coordinatation of the pipeline from scraping to users/documents matching.
-Depends on *comon*, *scraper*, *topicmodeller, *learner*.
-It currently depends also on *server* for database access, but this should be extracted in its own package.
+* `orchestrator`: coordinatation of the pipeline from scraping to users/documents matching.
+Depends on `comon`, `scraper`, `topicmodeller`, `learner`.
+It currently depends also on `server` for database access, but this should be extracted in its own package.